cristianoalpigiani/2024-07_usatlasworkshop_tutorial/_episodes/05-coffea_casa.md

 <hr/>

 Coffea-Casa -  Is a Prototype of an Analysis Facility for **<font color=LimeGreen>Columnar Object Framework For Effective Analysis (Coffea)</font>**.
-Provides services for "low latency columnar analysis" based on Dask and Jupyter.
+Provides services for "low latency columnar analysis" based on <strong>Dask and Jupyter</strong>.
 It lowes time for analysis providing a **<font color=LimeGreen>user-friendly computational environment that simplifies and accelerates the delivery of HEP results</font>**.

 >
 > Deployed via Fluxcd